Mark-a-Hamilton/kali-toolbox/docs/tool-cleanup.md

 ## 📢 Disclaimer

 This script wraps standard system commands for hygiene purposes only.
 It does **not** perform scanning, enumeration, or offensive actions.
 Use responsibly and only in environments where you have explicit permission.

+---

+🤖 AI Usage Disclosure
+This tool is part of a broader initiative to maintain ethical clarity in AI-assisted tooling.
+For details on how AI contributes to authorship, documentation, and modular design in this project, see the AI.md file in the root directory.

+---